RubixML/Housing/README.md

 ### Wrapup

-- Regressors are a type of estimator that predict continuous valued outcomes such as house prices
+- Regressors are a type of estimator that predict continuous valued outcomes such as house prices.
-- Ensemble learning combines the predictions of multiple estimators into one
+- Ensemble learning combines the predictions of multiple estimators into one.
-- The Gradient Boost regressor is an ensemble learner that uses Regression Trees to fix the errors of a *weak* base estimator
+- The Gradient Boost regressor is an ensemble learner that uses Regression Trees to fix the errors of a *weak* base estimator.
-- Gradient Boost can handle both categorical and continuous data types by default
+- Gradient Boost can handle both categorical and continuous data types by default.
-- Data science competitions are a great way to practice your skills
+- Data science competitions are a great way to practice your machine learning skills.

 ### Next Steps
-Have a look at the Gradient Boost [documentation page](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) for a full description of the hyper-parameters.
-Then, try tuning those parameters for better results.
-Another way to achieve better results is by filtering noise samples or outliers from the dataset.
-For example, you may want to filter out extremely large and expensive houses from the training set.
+Have a look at the Gradient Boost [documentation page](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) for a description of all the hyper-parameters.
+Try tuning those parameters for better results.
+Consider filtering out noise samples from the dataset by using methods on the dataset object.
+For example, you may want to remove extremely large and expensive houses from the training set.

 ## Original Dataset
 From Kaggle: